- Windows Audio Device Graph Isolation Overview

 According to the culprits of this hardware or system interruption, you can follow up to solve this audiodg.exe Windows 10 high CPU.

 - 2: Uninstall Audio Drivers

 - 3: Update Drivers

 - 8: Run Audio Troubleshooter

 Solution 1: Turn off Cortana

-To begin with, according to many users, it does work to disable Hey Cortana so as to fix audiodg.exe high CPU usage on Windows 10.
+To begin with, according to many users, it does work to disable Hey Cortana to fix audiodg.exe high CPU usage on Windows 10.
 Since you find high CPU or memory by Windows audio device graph isolation comes up right after you turn on Windows 10 Cortana, you are supposed to try to stop Cortana from running.
 If you haven’t turned on it or if you find it is of no use disabling Cortana, just go on for other ways.

 Solution 2: Uninstall Audio Drivers